This article will discuss IBM Video Streaming Ad operations on using DFP for mobile APP Ad integration.

 Structuring Inventory -DFP Ad Units and Placements

-The IBM Cloud Video method of integrating DFP for Live Video is using Ad Units (not Apps).
+The IBM Video Streaming method of integrating DFP for Live Video is using Ad Units (not Apps).
 This allows using an individual ad tag for each App and ad type (targetable separately).
 Ad Units can be further grouped into Placements for ease of targeting.